The settled or pre-settled status will allow you and your family members to continue to live in the UK after December 2020.

 Your permanent residence document will not be valid after 31 December 2020.
 You will however be able to swap your permanent residence document for settled status by applying to the EU Settlement Scheme.
 You will not have to pay or prove you have had 5 years’ of continuous residence in the UK at that point in time.

 The following scenarios may make it possible for you to apply for Settled Status before you complete 5 years’ residence in the UK if you:

 Yes, you will have the right to appeal the refusal decision if you apply after 29 March 2019.
 You may also make further applications before 30 June 2021.

 What are you waiting for?
-Book your consultation with us now by clicking here so our specialist EU lawyers can advise you on your eligibility and the way forward to protect your right to reside and work in the UK.Book Consultation
+Book your consultation so our specialist EU lawyers can advise you on your eligibility and the way forward to protect your right to reside and work in the UK.Book Your Consultation